mxr612/Notes/Social Psychology/Prejudice.md

-# 5. Prejudice
+---

-> PSYG2504 Social Psychology
+Course: PSYG2504  Social psychology
+---

-## 5.1 Stereotype, prejudice and discrimination
+## 1. Stereotype, prejudice and discrimination

-### 5.1.1 Examples of Prejudice
+### 1.1.
+Examples of Prejudice

 - **Sex: Also known as sexism**.
   Women face discrimination in work settings, higher education and government (e.g. Fisher, 1992).